-A Trailing Stop Loss Order allows you to hold on to an asset while the price is rising but automatically sells it if the price drops by a percentage (that you specify) from its highest peak.
+A Trailing Stop Order allows you to hold on to an asset while the price is rising but automatically sells it if the price drops by a percentage (that you specify) from its highest peak.

 It therefore gives you the opportunity to benefit from any upside, while protecting your downside.

 You buy an asset for $10 and set a Trailing Stop Order (TSO) to automatically sell the asset if its price falls by 10% from its highest point after purchase.

 If the price drops to $9, your TSO order will kick in and sell the asset, limiting your loss to 10%.